smorrrs/Desperados-III-Resources/general_tech.md

 It can be useful to take damage in some situations:
 * Allows McCoy, Isabelle, and Hector to use their heal ability to set a ghost position (very niche strat)
 * Allows Hector to use his whiskey heal ability to knock out another character when linked to them by Isabelle
-* Wakes up wakable allies
+* Wakes up wakeable allies

 ## Drop Kill